andreileonte1981/plain-flags/sdk/go/README.md

 Not finished.

-Can initialize and update state manually on demand, in a blocking call.
+Can initialize and update state manually on demand.

 Can query state, as expected, including for constrained flags.